IN THIS ARTICLEOverview

 - For a simple way to mark a record as complete, add a checkbox field.

-Automation run limits reset on the first day of every month.
+NOTEAutomation run limits are reset on the first day of each month.

 Our system counts an automation “run” each time a trigger is invoked.
 This means that both failed and successful automation attempts will count against a workspace’s monthly run allowance.